Paul Andrew Mitchell, Sui Juris

 emphasis added]

-The Preface in
+The

-the electronic third and fourth editions contained an explicit
+and fourth editions contained an

-any way, to wit:
+to wit:

 "The purpose of this requirement is faithfully to preserve all punctuation, Capitalization [sic], bold [sic], italics [sic], and underlines [sic] exactly as found in the original text.
 Permission is hereby given to translate the electronic fourth edition into formats compatible with different word processors, resulting at most in cosmetic changes like different margins which may cause changes in pagination."